samblenny/feather-tft-clock/README.md

 Numbering for the character sprites starts with 0 for the ASCII space character.
-The last sprite number is 95, which corresponds to ASCII DEL character (127), which I used for a down arrow glyph.
+The last sprite number is 95, which corresponds to ASCII DEL character (127), which I used for a custom up/down arrows glyph.
 To translate from a Python string or byte to the sprite number, you subtract 32 from the character's ordinal number (`ord()`) or the byte's integer value.